tbrowder/Date-Utils/README.md

 For example, given a calendar week that starts on Sunday (Date dow 7) and the first day of the month is a Date dow of 2 (Tuesday), we can find the existing position (`$Fc=7` and `$dow=2`).
 Using the hash we get the value of `%calweeks{$Fc}{$dow}=5` which are the days remaining in that week.

 Given that value, subtract it from `$dim` to get the number of days left in the month.
-Those remaining days divided by seven (rounded up) yield the remaining weeks so we have our desired number.
+Those remaining days divided by seven (and rounded up) yield the remaining weeks so we have our desired number.

 AUTHOR
 ======